 You also have the pencil icon, where you can add a two-letter set of initials or monograms or one or two letters, numbers, or special characters in any order.
 If it's a group of coders or hackers, for example, try a shebang (#!) or null byte (\0).
 In the editor, type in one or two characters in the "Text" tab, and change the background under the "Style" tab (optional), then tap on "Done."

 Finally, you can create or choose an Animoji or Memoji as a cover image for a group chat.
-Scroll down and find the Animoji section.
+Scroll down and find the Memoji section (previously called Animoji).
 You can tap the plus (+) sign to start a Memoji from scratch, choose one of the options that appear right away, or tap "See More" to view all of the choices.

 When you tap on an Animoji or Memoji, you can either choose a preselected pose or snap a photo of yourself posing in real-time.
 You can retake pictures by tapping on the red trash can button to delete your last pose.
 Hit "Done" when finished.